Madonna and religion: Christianity

-Other denominations
+Other religions

-Madonna attracted the displeasure of Hindu and Jews spiritual leaders.
-Orthodox rabbis also concerned about Madonna, denouncing her for debasing Judaism's deepest mystical tradition, while accusing her of breaking taboos in Kabbalah.
+Madonna also attracted the displeasure of various Hindu and Jews spiritual leaders.
+Orthodox rabbis also concerned about Madonna, denouncing her for debasing "Judaism's deepest mystical tradition", while accusing her of breaking taboos in Kabbalah.
 Professors of religious studies, Eugene V. Gallagher and Lydia Willsky-Ciollo explained in New Religion (2021), that the Jewish Kabbalah is typically exclusively men and rabbis by trade, but celebrities such as Madonna have taken up the practice under new guise; as a result, both Madonna and Kabbalah Centre attained some criticisms by this conduit.
 Rabbi Yisrael (Israel) Deri, caretaker of Isaac Luria's tomb (founder of Kabbalah), commented "this kind of woman wreaks an enormous sin upon the Kabbalah".
-Chief Rabbi of Safed (the birthplace of the Kabbalistic tradition), Shmuel Eliyahu in a open letter to Madonna, pointed out that her performances and public behavior were not in keeping with the values of the practice, "the enchanting wisdom you have so much respect for".
+Chief Rabbi of Safed (the birthplace of the Kabbalistic tradition), Shmuel Eliyahu in an open letter to Madonna, pointed out that her performances and public behavior were not in keeping with the values of the practice, "the enchanting wisdom you have so much respect for".
 Rabbi Yitzchak Schochet strongly objected to Madonna's use of the Kabbalah, arguing that it tarnishes Judaism when people who do not observe Jewish law practice Jewish mysticism.
-A prominent Jewish rabbi from London, also rebuked her practice of Kabbalah.
+According to American educator and theologian Robert E. Van Voorst, a prominent Jewish rabbi from London, also rebuked her practice of Kabbalah.

 Jewish leaders condemned a version of "Justify My Love" that incorporated a passage from the Book of Revelation.
 Rabbi Abraham Cooper blasted the song as dangerous and was worried that fuel antisemitism.
 Others panned her video "Die Another Day", in which she bound phylacteries to her arm, a Jewish custom usually reserved for men.
-Madonna enrages Jewish leaders again with the song "Isaac" from her album Confessions on a Dance Floor.
+Madonna enraged Jewish leaders again with the song "Isaac" from her album Confessions on a Dance Floor, as noted Stephen M. Silverman.